Sriram0247/House-Price-Prediction/README.md

 ## Objective
 The purpose of this project is to predict the sale price of each house in the test set.
-The main evaluation metric is the Root-Mean-Squares-Error (RMSE) between the logarithm of predicted value and the logarithm of observed sale price.
+The main evaluation metric is the Root-Mean-Square-Error (RMSE) between the logarithm of predicted value and the logarithm of observed sale price.

 ### Methods used
 * Inferential statistics